cite-sa/open-science-lens/docs/osl-enhancer.md

 ## Technology

 The OSL Science Page Enhancer uses Vanilla Javascript throughout its entirety.
-It also utilises Shadow-Dom to avoid css overlapping.
+It utilises Shadow-Dom to avoid css overlapping and it also uses Bootstrap icons which are open sourced (MIT).

 ## Registration